RAIB report into train collision with fallen tree near Wrexham during Storm Arwen

 The Rail Accident Investigation Branch has issued a report into an incident in November 2021 when an empty passenger train collided with part of a fallen tree between General and Chester.

 The incident happened at about 2313 on Friday, 26th November 2021 on the down Wrexham line.
-A Transport for diesel multiple unit travelling at 46 mph (74 km/h) between and Chester ran into a fallen tree in a cutting about 68 metres beyond the exit of Balderton tunnel.
-The leading axle of the train was derailed, but there were no injuries, although there was minor damage to the train and to lineside signalling equipment.
+A diesel multiple unit travelling at 46 mph (74 km/h) between and Chester ran into a fallen tree in a cutting about 68 metres beyond the exit of Balderton tunnel.
+The leading axle of the train was derailed, but there were no injuries, although there was minor damage to the train and to lineside equipment.

 The fallen tree was about 50cm in diameter and had been growing just beyond the crest of the cutting, about 50cm outside the railway boundary fence about 9 metres from the railway line.